Economy of Rwanda: 2006-present

 The country entered a high period of economic growth in 2006, and the following year managed to register 8% economic growth, a record it has sustained since, turning it into one of the fastest-growing economies in Africa.
 This sustained economic growth has succeeded in reducing poverty and also reducing fertility rates, with growth between 2006 and 2011 reducing the percentage of the country's population living in poverty from 57% to 45%.The country's infrastructure has also grown rapidly, with connections to electricity going from 91,000 in 2006 to 215,000 in 2011.
 Rwanda wants to achieve Middle Income Country status by 2035 and High-Income Country status by 2050.

 Existing foreign investment is concentrated in commercial establishments, mining, tea, coffee, and tourism.
 Minimum wage and social security regulations are in force, and the four prewar independent trade unions are back in operation.
 The largest union, CESTRAR, was created as an organ of the government but became fully independent with the political reforms introduced by the 1991 constitution.

-In 2016, Rwanda was ranked 42nd and second best country in Africa to do business in the Mara Foundation-The Ashish J Thakkar Global Entrepreneurship Index report.
+In 2016, Rwanda was ranked 42nd and second best country in Africa to do business in the Mara Foundation's Ashish J. Thakkar Global Entrepreneurship Index report.
+As of 2020, it is ranked 38th best for doing business, and remains the second best country in Africa for doing business by the World Bank Ease of Doing Business Index.
+Upon elimination of this ranking, the World Bank published a new index, B-READY, in 2024; evaluating countries on their overall attractiveness and business readiness.
+Rwanda currently ranks 13th, just below Hong Kong, of 50 countries.

-However, a recent research in the UK-based political science journal, Review of African Political Economy, indicates that economic growth may be slower than what official figures suggest.
+However, research in the UK-based political science journal, Review of African Political Economy, indicates that economic growth may be slower than what official figures suggest.
 Researchers stated that average consumption per household closely followed growth in GDP per capita from 2000 to 2005, but diverged afterwards when average consumption per household stagnated despite huge improvements in GDP per capita from 2005 to 2013.
+From 2006 to 2026, Rwanda has sustained a growth rate oscillating between six and nine percent, with the exception of the COVID pandemic, where GDP contracted 2.5%.
+One risk to future GDP growth in the country, despite generous incentives to attract foreign investment, including a 0% corporate income tax for qualifying firms, the political environment which has been under one-party leadership since 1994 and the ongoing conflict with neighboring DRC.